-Key messages and recommendations
+Key messages and recommendations1

 - There is currently no environmental mainstreaming in State aid policy, resulting in a lack of safeguards against environmentally harmful aid.
 The European Commission should address this shortcoming by developing a more environmentally ambitious State aid policy.
-It has the legal tools to do so and its approach should be based on three main pillars: - First, a systematic verification of compliance with EU environmental law and the application of the "Do No Significant Harm" principle to State aid measures should be horizontally integrated across State aid policy. - Second, environmental conditionalities should be integrated in State aid policy and attached to individual State aid decisions where relevant. - Third, taking into account environmental considerations when assessing the potential negative effects of an aid measure on competition and trade is sometimes desirable, necessary, or unavoidable, in light of the growing environmental risks which impact most economic sectors. - Environmental mainstreaming across State aid policy, in combination with increased transparency and accountability, would inevitably increase resilience of companies, which in turn would contribute to sustainable development and promote competitiveness in the EU.
+It has the legal tools to do so and its approach should be based on three main pillars: - First, compliance of State aid with EU environmental law should be verified systemically.
+This verification should go beyond merely asking for a compliance declaration from Member States. - Second, the "Do No Significant Harm" principle should be horizontally integrated across State aid policy.
+In certain cases, the application of this principle may entail concrete environmental conditionalities. - Third, taking into account environmental considerations when assessing the potential negative effects of an aid measure on competition and trade is sometimes desirable, necessary, or unavoidable, in light of the growing environmental risks which impact most economic sectors.